 In addition, in reviewing a decision to bring an application for cessation before the RPD, Justice Mosley commented on the fact that long-time permanent residents’ travel was always within the knowledge of the Minister which suggested that the Minister “had been lying in the weeds waiting for the legislative change to pursue permanent residents” (Bermudez, above, at para 28).
 The Minister may have received the legislative change necessary to pursue permanent residents, but, in my view, the Minister did not receive the legislative change necessary to suspend citizenship applications to pursue permanent residents in this manner.

 As a result of this case, and a somewhat similar case in Stanizai v.
-Canada, it should be clear that the possibility of cessation applications should not influence citizenship applications.
-Unless of course, there is a change in the law.
+Canada, it was thought clear that the possibility of cessation applications should not influence citizenship applications.

 Can the Minister suspend the processing of an application for citizenship pursuant to his authority under s.
 13.1 of the Citizenship Act, to await the results of cessation proceedings in respect of the applicant under s 108(2) of the Immigration and Refugee Protection Act?